google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 ### Functions

-Define all the functions first.
+The following are a series of functions that are needed to harmonize ETM+ to OLI and generate analysis-ready data that will be used in the application section of this tutorial to visualize the spectral-temporal history of a pixel.

 #### Harmonization

-Harmonization is achieved via linear translation of ETM+ spectral space to OLI spectral space according to coefficients presented in Roy et al. (2016) Table 2 OLS regression.
-The following snippet defines a dictionary containing slope (`slopes`) and intercept (`itcps`) images with constant respective slope and intercept values per reflectance band.
+Harmonization is achieved via linear transformation of ETM+ spectral space to OLI spectral space according to coefficients presented in Roy et al. (2016) Table 2 OLS regression.
+Band-respective coefficients are defined in the following dictionary with slope (`slopes`) and intercept (`itcps`) image constants.

 ```js
 var coefficients = {